Revisiting ab-initio excited state forces from many-body Green's function formalism: approximations and benchmark: Excited state forces vs Finite Differences in CO

 \section{Excited state forces vs Finite Differences in CO}

-We start by analyzing excited state forces using equation \ref{eq:excited_state_forces_our_method} for the singlet (\(\text{A}^1 \Pi\)) and triplet (\(\text{A}^3 \Pi\)) excitons in the CO molecule and our results are summarized in Figure \ref{fig:derivative_Omega_several_methods}.
-As the CO molecule has one degree of freedom, we can easily compare results that used analytical ESF with finite differences (FD), which we use as our reference data.
+We start by analyzing excited state forces for the singlet (\(\text{A}^1 \Pi\)) and triplet (\(\text{A}^3 \Pi\)) excitons in the CO molecule and our results are summarized in Figure \ref{fig:derivative_Omega_several_methods}.
+The CO molecule has only one degree of freedom, so we can easily compare results that used analytical ESF with two-point finite differences (FD), which we use as our reference data.
 First, we note that the FD curves are not as smooth as the curves using our method and the methods in reference \cite{IsmailBeigi2003}.
 This is due to the limited size of the BSE hamiltonian and as we change the bond length the nature of the conduction states included in BSE Hamiltonian changes.
 Similarly to reference \cite{IsmailBeigi2003} ESFs using equation \ref{eq:ibl_esf_eq_full} with only the first term, disagree from FD by about 4 eV/\text{\AA}.
 After the use of the ASR both Ismail-Beigi and Louie's and our methods have a much better agreement with FD, and most essentially they agree to each other in a degree of their numerical precision, as it is expected, as both methods calculate the same quantities, using the same approximations ($\langle \mathbf{k}cv | \partial K^{\rm{eh}}|\mathbf{k}'c'v'\rangle \approx 0$).
 We also explored the effect of using ELPH coefficients at DFT level and our renormalization scheme (eq. \ref{eq:renormalization_elph_coeffs}).
-The renormalization of ELPH coefficients makes our calculations agree better with finite difference results in the region \(R_{\text{CO}} < 1.1 \, \text{\AA}\), while in the region \(R_{\text{CO}} > 1.1 \, \text{\AA}\) it does not influence substantially for both singlet and triplet calculations.
+The renormalization of ELPH coefficients make results agree better with FD in the region $R_{\rm{CO}} < 1.1$ \text{\AA}, while in the region $R_{\rm{CO}} > 1.1$ \text{\AA} it does not influence substantially for both singlet and triplet calculations.
 Therefore we can state that two sources of errors in the ESF theory used here are the approximation of the kernel derivative and a precise evaluation of the ELPH coefficients at GW level (i.e. GWPT).
-In table \ref{tab:equilibrium_distance_excited_states_CO} we compare the equilibrium distance (where the excited state force has the same magnitude and opposite direction to the DFT force) of the CO bond for the singlet and triplet excitons with experimental data and other ab initio studies.
-Our results deviate from experimental values by a few pm.
+In table \ref{tab:equilibrium_distance_excited_states_CO} we compare the equilibrium bond length for the excited singlet and triplet states of the CO molecule with experimental data and other ab initio studies.
+Our results deviate from experimental values by just a few pm.